r3-sharma/vrtigo-analytics/README.md

 vrtigo.setAppId('<Your App Id>');
 vrtigo.setUserId('<Your User Id>');
 ```

 Please contact <support@vrtigo.io> to obtain an App Id for your React VR
 application.

 ### Introduction

-Vrtigo collects and processes metrics in VR-enabled applications.
+Vrtigo collects and processes metrics in 360 video applications.
 The
 `vrtigo-reactvr` package allows developers to integrate Vrtigo into
-their React VR applications, specifically applications that display
+their React VR applications that make use of 360 content.
-360 video environments.

 ### Data Collection